emkey1/AOK-Filesystem-Tools/README.md

 After Alpine / Debian is initially setup, bash will be present so chroot can be done as `sudo ./tools/do_chroot.sh`

+## Known Alpine issues

+When Alpine login is enabled /etc/motd is not displayed, I have tried to figure out a way to display it only on logins, but not come up with a good way, when login is disabled, it is displayed.

 ## Known Debian issues

 ### login